abhishek-bits/medium_clone/Notes.md

 ### What is NgRx

-NgRx is just a wrapper aroung to implement it correctly for Angular.
-Implementing Redux the way Angular likes it!
+NgRx is just a wrapper around Redux to implement it correctly for Angular. _Implementing Redux the way Angular likes it_!

 It is a framework to build **Reactive applications** in Angular.